 Betting in West Virginia was quiet for several years.
 Even though there was some history of horse racing with the related pari-mutuel gambling, little else was available.
 At least that was the case, keeping the law of the land in mind.

-From the 1990s, things changed when a bill authorizing casino gambling was introduced.
+In the 1990s, things changed when a bill authorizing casino gambling was introduced.
 Four racetracks majorly benefited from this; Chester, Charles Town, Mardi Gas, and Wheeling Island.
 These four tracks became the go-to venues for slot machines and other video games, along with live and simulcast racing.
-Even as the change to racino from racetracks was a welcoming source for additional revenue for these places, they were still missing casino table games, which were the most lucrative of all.
+Even as the change to racino from racetracks was a welcoming source of additional revenue for these places, they were still missing casino table games, which were the most lucrative of all.

 The casino table games were approved in 2007, creating an added success for the racetracks.
 Besides the regular casino games, there are poker rooms that offer tournaments daily plus cash games.
-A fifth casino was launched after the approval in 2008, and the Greenbrier Hotel and casino launched in 2010.
+A fifth casino was launched after the approval in 2008, and the Greenbrier Hotel and casino was launched in 2010.

 Apart from racetracks and casino venues, however, poker gamers, however, are still facing tough luck in West Virginia State.
-Under the current laws, there is no carve-out for social games.
-There is also little movement towards regulated online poker, but there’s still hope for this sector.
+Under the current laws, there is no carve-out for social casino games.
+There is also a little movement towards regulated online poker, but there’s still hope for this sector.
 With sports betting recently approved, who knows what could be next?
 For a fact, should West Virginia join a regulated poker market, there will be numerous partners to choose from.

 When sports betting was finally legalized in 2018, state officials worked fast to ensure that by the start of the NFL season the same year, sports betting activities would be up and running.
 Licenses were issued almost immediately, and Hollywood Casino was given the honor of placing the first sports wager in the state.
 It was then followed by New Cumberland’s Mountaineer Casino.
 The next step from there is online betting in WV, which we’re all waiting for!